 Experiencing the International Olympic Museum

-The museum is divided into three sections and each deserves considerable attention and appreciation.
+The museum is divided into three sections.
+Each deserves considerable attention and appreciation.
 The first focuses on the history of the games in a regal, travel-back-in-time experience.
 Seriously – this is not a display case or reader board filled with words.
-You walk into a near recreation of the Temple Zeus from 700 BC and experience pageantry of the warrior goddess Athena, and feel the wrath of Emperor Theodosius as he banned the games in fourth century AD.
+You walk into a near recreation of the Temple Zeus from 700 BC and experience pageantry of the warrior goddess Athena.
+The wrath of Emperor Theodosius as he banned the games in fourth century AD is palpable.

 Then there’s some fun stuff — an exhibit on the first whistles used by Olympic referees.
 Another display of medal designs and how they’ve evolved over the years is kind of fun, as is the exhibit of all of the Olympic torches carried over the years.
 Pick one up yourself and see how far you can run with it, and then let’s think about a lighter design.

 Glittery is one adjective that can be used to describe the section on costumes worn by Olympic athletes from around the world.
 From one simple shoe worn by Jesse Owens to Katarina Witt’s sensational dresses worn on the ice, these exhibits pulse with the energy and talent of those who wore the outfits.
-It’s rather interesting to learn how engineering has evolved these simple items of clothing to become precise tools in the athletes’ closets.
+Props to the engineers who have designed these simple items of clothing to become precise tools in the athletes’ closets.

 Your visit to the Olympic Museum could take all day.
 Numerous bronze sculptures of athletes from Olympic sports dot the terraces and invite playful interaction.
 From soccer to wrestling to gymnasts on balance beams, the spirit of the games is prevalent throughout gardens and courtyards.